CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Summary

-I hope the three examples above give you a preliminary understanding of GitHub Actions and inspire your automation workflow ideas.
-You can come up with your own workflows (please be sure to refer to trigger events), and then write scripts to execute; also remember to check the Marketplace for existing steps that you can use directly.
+I hope the three examples above give you a basic understanding of GitHub Actions and inspire your own automation ideas.
+You can create your own workflows (be sure to first check the Trigger Events), then write scripts to execute them.
+Also, remember to visit the Marketplace to find existing actions you can use to stand on the shoulders of giants.

-Question 1.
-GitHub messages cannot tag people, only tagging GitHub accounts, and Slack accounts do not receive notifications:
+Issue 1.
+GitHub messages cannot mention people, only GitHub accounts are mentioned, Slack accounts do not receive notifications:

-Slack App or search for GitHub in Apps → open the message window → complete the Connect GitHub Account step, so GitHub knows what your corresponding Slack UID is and can tag you.
+Slack App or search for GitHub in Apps → open the message window → complete the Connect GitHub Account step.
+This allows GitHub to know your corresponding Slack UID for tagging you.

 Question 2.
 Pull Request Reminder

-I remember this was originally a feature developed by a third party, but it was later integrated directly into GitHub.
-Don’t foolishly write scripts using GitHub Actions for this!
+I remember this was originally a third-party feature, but it was later integrated directly into GitHub.
+Don’t foolishly write scripts yourself using GitHub Actions!

 https://michaelheap.com/github-scheduled-reminders/